 Who we are

 Your personal information will be held by Cassiltoun Housing Association.
-This privacy statement covers Cassiltoun Housing Association and it's subsidiaries, each of whom processes your personal information for different purposes.
+This privacy notice covers Cassiltoun Housing Association and subsidiaries, each of whom processes your personal information for different purposes.

-When you visit our website, we collect personal information about you when you:
+When you visit our website, we may collect personal information about you if you:

 - pay your rent;